Gin-Quin/Fa/documentation/functions/defining-functions.md

 ## Defining Functions

-Fa provides multiple ways to define functions, with two main syntax styles.
+Fa provides multiple ways to define functions, with two main syntax styles: regular functions and arrow functions.

+- Regular functions are defined with the `function` keyword.
+- Arrow functions are defined with the fat arrow `=>` operator.

+Function declarations are very close to the Typescript syntax, with the only difference that the syntax `let myFunction = function() { ... }` is not allowed.
+The `function` keyword must be used at the top level of a scope.

+The return type of a function is optional if the function's body is a single expression.

-### Regular functions
+### Top-level functions

 The `function` keyword can be used to define a function: